Planview Blog

 • A portfolio that funds late-stage partnerships that require minimal cash outlays and hold minimal risk but require high-royalty payouts, and thus do little to increase company operating margins.

-• A portfolio that deprioritizes early stage and research initiatives that have higher risks and require longer-term investment, but could yield significant returns over the long run.
+• A portfolio that deprioritizes early-stage and research initiatives that have higher risks and require longer-term investment, but could yield significant returns over the long run.

 When companies value stability over innovation, some risks increase: they risk slowly losing market share and fading into the background of their industry.
 So what do we do?
 The solution lies in the understanding that effective R&D governance cannot, and should not, distill projects into a single number.

-Risk vs. Reward
+Risk vs. reward

-If your firm tends to be risk averse, you might also consider recasting risk in the language of innovation.
-Rather than a risk score, assess technology readiness, or initiative innovation levels.
+If your firm tends to be risk-averse, you might also consider recasting risk in the language of innovation.
+Rather than a risk score, assess technology readiness or initiative innovation levels.

-Project Pipeline
+Project pipeline

 You can also look at the balance of high- and low-risk initiatives in the portfolio.
 Are your high-risk projects all concentrated in one division or market segment?
 Given the attrition you expect in your development lifecycle, is the balance of early- to late-stage initiatives appropriate?
 Are these allocations by design, or happenstance?

-Portfolio Revenue with Uncertainty
+Portfolio revenue with uncertainty

 Bubble charts are eye-catching, but they don’t address key questions of sufficiency: Do you have a sufficiently ambitious portfolio to meet your medium- and long-term goals?
-For that, you need to forecast project returns across the portfolio to understand how many high-risk high-return initiatives must be funded to increase the chances of meeting portfolio goals.
+For that, you need to forecast project returns across the portfolio to understand how many high-risk, high-return initiatives must be funded to increase the chances of meeting portfolio goals.

-Operational Risks
+Operational risks

-Eyes-Wide-Open: Risks Ahead
+Eyes Wide Open: Risks Ahead

-By now it’s clear I’m not suggesting we should ignore risks; It is critically important to assess project risk across the portfolio.
+By now, it’s clear I’m not suggesting we should ignore risks: It’s critically important to assess project risk across the portfolio.
 Risk assessment allows teams to identify the highest risks affecting the portfolio and focus their experience and talent on risk mitigation.
-But we need to differentiate between risks that should be mitigated (often with mitigation efforts that have a very high ROI), and risks that can only be resolved through the normal course of development.

-The methods I’ve discussed above vary in sophistication from Monte Carlo methods simulating thousands of financial outcomes for each project to simple project inventories, but skew towards the simple rather than the complex.
-Adding methodological sophistication isn’t always the solution: Brick and bar views are transparent, simple to explain, and are more likely to spur important conversations about portfolio value and balance among your decision makers.
-In the end, those conversations will be more important than the sophistication of the analytic methods you employ.
+Adding methodological sophistication isn’t always the solution: Brick and bar views are transparent, simple to explain, and are more likely to spur essential conversations about portfolio value and balance among your decision makers.
+Ultimately, those conversations will be more important than the sophistication of the analytic methods you employ.

 How do you measure and account for risk in your product portfolio?
 Does your organization recognize and fund more innovative, less-certain initiatives to ensure a long-term future?